-If you see only one museum in Vancouver, it should be University of British Columbia's Museum of Anthropology (MOA).
-MOA's incredible collections of First Nations and Coast Salish artworks and artifacts are unique to this region, assuring that you will see things you've never seen before that are unlike anything else in the world.
-The arts, sculptures, and historic works here--including magnificent large-scale sculptures and totems--shouldn't be missed.
+If you see only one museum in Vancouver, it should be University of British Columbia's Museum of Anthropology or MOA.
+MOA's incredible collections of First Nations and Coast Salish works of art and artifacts are unique to this region.
+You'll see things you've never seen before that are unlike anything else in the world at MOA.
+The art, sculpture, and historic works here, including magnificent large-scale sculptures and totems, shouldn't be missed.

 Keep an eye out for the Raven and the First Men sculpture by First Nations artist Bill Reid; it's on display at MOA and is the image on the back of every Canadian $20 bill.

 One of downtown Vancouver’s most notable landmarks, the Vancouver Art Gallery's exhibits range from cutting-edge, contemporary work to historic masters.
 The gallery is home to more than 9,000 works of art, including the largest collection of paintings by the famous British Columbian artist Emily Carr and a world-renowned collection of contemporary photo-based work.